What's happening at Temple Israel this week... and beyond.

 The Men's Chevra Kaddisha is looking for volunteers.
 Participating on the Chevra Kaddisha is the highest form of a mitzvah you can perform.
 You are the last contact the deceased has before the funeral and you are the one who ensures they have a proper Jewish burial.
 It is one of the most rewarding acts you will ever do.
 If you are interested, or have questions, please contact Larry Stein.

 THE TEMPLE ISRAEL GIFT SHOP

-We also have Chanukah items in our L’Dor v’Dor Section
+And we still have some great items in our L'Dor v'Dor Section.

 We accept donations for our L'Dor v'Dor section of the gift shop all year long.
 Please consider any of the following items:

 If your item(s) has a special history or meaning attached to it, please write down the information and turn it into the office with your ""treasure"".
 We would love to be able to share its story!